NuGet/Home/accepted/2024/support-nuget-authentication-plugins-dotnet-tools.md

 For example, if customers prefer to install NuGet plugins as a [tool-path global tool](https://learn.microsoft.com/dotnet/core/tools/global-tools-how-to-use#use-the-tool-as-a-global-tool-installed-in-a-custom-location), they can set the `NUGET_PLUGIN_PATHS` environment variable.
 This variable should point to the location of the .NET Tool executable.

+If none of the above environment variables are set, NuGet will default to the conventional method of discovering plugins from predefined directories.
+In the [current implementation](https://github.com/NuGet/NuGet.Client/blob/8b658e2eee6391936887b9fd1b39f7918d16a9cb/src/NuGet.Core/NuGet.Protocol/Plugins/PluginDiscoveryUtility.cs#L65-L77), the NuGet code looks for plugin files in the `netfx` directory when running on .NET Framework, and in the `netcore` directory when running on .NET Core.

+In the [current implementation](https://github.com/NuGet/NuGet.Client/blob/dev/src/NuGet.Core/NuGet.Protocol/Plugins/PluginDiscoveryUtility.cs#L79-L101), the NuGet code searches for plugin files in a plugin-specific subdirectory.
+For example, in the case of the Azure Artifacts Credential Provider, the code looks for `*.exe` or `*.dll` files under the "CredentialProvider.Microsoft" directory.

 NuGet should search for files whose names begin with `nuget-plugin-*` by scanning all the directories in the `PATH` environment variable.
 To ensure compatibility across different platforms, the implementation could convert all file names to lowercase before checking for a file.

 - On Windows, NuGet searches for plugins using the `.exe` or `.bat` extension.
 Since .NET Tools are console applications, they should have the `.exe` extension on Windows to be considered valid plugins if the naming convention is followed.
 However, NuGet does not support all possible extensions recognized by Windows in the `PATHEXT` configuration, such as `.vbs` and `.js` files.
-Instead, NuGet runs batch files (.bat extension) in a separate process, allowing customers to invoke other scripts from the batch file.
+Instead, NuGet will launch batch files (.bat extension) in a separate process, allowing customers to invoke other scripts from the batch file.
 When launching a process from C# code, if `Process.UseShellExecute` is set to `true`, Windows can launch files with their associated programs but does not support console input/output redirection, which is necessary for NuGet's communication with plugins.
 When set to `false`, the `CreateProcess` function is used to start the process directly from the executable file.
 This information is relevant in case we consider supporting other extensions in the future.